chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Flow control
 ~~~~~~~~~~~~~~~~~~

-Since the simulation has periodic boundary conditions, a correction force is needed to drive the flow to compensate the pressure loss in the pipe.
+Since the simulation has periodic boundary conditions, a correction force is needed to drive the flow to compensate the pressure drop in the pipe.
 In other to achieve this, we use the `dynamic flow controller <../../../parameters/cfd/dynamic_flow_control.html>`_.
 Here, we also apply a proportional beta force on particles.
-The average velocity is set to 3 m/s, this correspond to the average on the whole domain in regards of the void fraction.
-The flow controller performs well for CFD simulation, but has some limitation for CFD-DEM simulation.
-By default, the controller has a high stiffness and aims to correct the flow for the next time step.
-However, the carrying of particles by the flow leads to a delay in the force correction and results in a oscillation of the velocity of the flow.
+The average velocity is set to 3 m/s, this correspond to the average over the entire domain considering the void fraction.
+The flow controller performs well for CFD simulation, but needs some tuning for CFD-DEM simulation.
+By default, the controller has a high stiffness and aims to correct the flow in the next time step.
+However, the carrying of particles by the flow leads to a response time that is not taken into account and results in a oscillation of the velocity of the flow.
 To avoid this, we use the beta threshold and the alpha relaxation parameter.
-Here, the beta value will not be updated if the new value is within the 5% of the previous value.
-Also, the correction to apply to the previous beta value is reduce by a factor of 0.25.
+Here, the beta value will not be updated if the new beta value is within the 5% of the previous value.
+Also, the correction to apply to the previous beta value is reduced by a factor of 0.25.
 This way, the velocity of the flow and the particles are more stable.

 .. code-block:: text